pasindusandamal/pasindusandamal.github.io/_pages/cv.md

         <p>Trainee Software Engineer <sup>2024 July – 2025 Jan</sup></p>
         <p> BevyLabs </p>
         <ul>
-            <p>Developed a Flutter-based mobile app using GOOGLE_MLKIT_TEXT_RECOGNITION package and GEMINI API
+            <li>Developed a Flutter-based mobile app using GOOGLE_MLKIT_TEXT_RECOGNITION package and GEMINI API
-            to extract text from images and generate MCQs or essay prompts for improved content interaction.</p>
+            to extract text from images and generate MCQs or essay prompts for improved content interaction.</li>
-            <p>Designed and implemented an interactive mobile application aimed at teaching Python programming,
+            <li>Designed and implemented an interactive mobile application aimed at teaching Python programming,
-            incorporating engaging tutorials, quizzes, and real-time coding exercises to enhance learning experiences for users.</p>
+            incorporating engaging tutorials, quizzes, and real-time coding exercises to enhance learning experiences for users.</li>
-            <p>Developed a machine learning model for shrimp detection using the YOLO (You Only Look Once) framework,
+            <li>Developed a machine learning model for shrimp detection using the YOLO (You Only Look Once) framework,
-            integrating it with Python and Flask for deployment, and further incorporated it into a Python GUI using Tkinter to allow users to upload images and get a count of detected shrimps.</p>
+            integrating it with Python and Flask for deployment, and further incorporated it into a Python GUI using Tkinter to allow users to upload images and get a count of detected shrimps.</li>
-            <p>Redesigned the user interfaces mobile application aimed at teaching Python programming in the Sinhala
+            <li>Redesigned the user interfaces mobile application aimed at teaching Python programming in the Sinhala
-            language.</p>
+            language.</li>
         </ul>
     </section>